TaokiDev/C-/README.md

                     this file contains CRUD functions and other complementary features to work on vectors(dynamic arrays).

 - stack-queues -> Explains how stacks and queues works for managing tasks.

+- sets-maps -> Explains by an exercise how maps and sets works.